Reading time: 4 min.

 Alcohol is a recognised trigger for social smoking, which can bring a whole new range of adverse side effects for people.
 One study estimates that 62% of smokers identify as social smokers [7].

 According to one study [8], smokers are far more likely to experience hair loss than people who haven’t touched a cigarette.
-Learn more about smoking and hair loss.
+This is most likely due to the chemicals found in cigarettes and tobacco can damage hair follicles.

 Alcohol can cause thyroid problems

-In some cases of hypo- and hyperthyroidism, people may see hair loss and thinning across the whole scalp, although this is normally only observed in very severe cases.
+In some cases of hypo- and hyperthyroidism, people may see hair loss and thinning hair across the whole scalp, although this is normally only observed in very severe cases.

 Alcohol impacts your mental health

-Alcohol dependence has been strongly linked with mental health conditions like anxiety and depression [10-11].
+Alcohol addiction has been strongly linked with mental health conditions like anxiety and depression [10-11].
 Both conditions can lead to telogen effluvium — a type of temporary hair loss that usually regrows when the underlying cause is addressed.

 Learn more about anxiety-related hair loss and depression-related hair loss.